 One of the greatest causes of stress for an entrepreneur is the sense of being out of control.
 Most small business owners are so busy ‘doing’ (selling, ordering, making, delivering, stocking etc.) that they forget to take the time to think, plan and take control of the money.

-Budgets allow you to control costs, avoid unnecessary & expensive debt and keep you on track to achieving the business goals.
+Budgets allow you to control costs, avoid unnecessary and expensive debt, and keep you on track to achieve the business goals.

 Do think of a budget as an important tool and the time spent developing and updating it as an investment in the business.